ABSTRACT

 Srivaikuntam is situated in the southern part of Tamil Nadu, approximately 40 kilometers northwest of the district headquarters, Thoothukudi (also known as Tuticorin).
 It lies within the geographical coordinates of approximately 8.6242° North latitude and 77.9762° East longitude.The topography of Srivaikuntam and its surrounding areas is predominantly flat, typical of the coastal plains of Tamil Nadu.
 Srivaikuntam's geography is characterized by its coastal location, fertile plains, and agricultural importance within the Thoothukudi district of Tamil Nadu.The town is situated on relatively low-lying terrain, with gentle undulations in the landscape.
 The region is characterized by fertile agricultural land, which supports the cultivation of various crops.Srivaikuntam experiences a tropical climate, influenced by its proximity to the Arabian Sea.
 Summers (March to June) are typically hot and humid, with temperatures often exceeding 30°C (86°F).

 Monsoon season (June to September) brings heavy rainfall, vital for agriculture.
 Winters (December to February) are relatively mild and dry, with temperatures ranging from 20°C to 25°C (68°F to 77°F).
 While Srivaikuntam town itself is not located directly on the coast, it is relatively close to the Arabian Sea.
-The town may have access to nearby rivers particularly Tamiraparani which is perennial, streams, or irrigation channels that contribute to its agricultural productivity.
+The town may have access to nearby rivers particularly Tamiraparani which are perennial, streams, or irrigation channels that contribute to its agricultural productivity.
 Additionally, there may be ponds or small water bodies within or around the town, providing water for domestic use and irrigation.The vegetation in Srivaikuntam and its surroundings primarily consists of agricultural crops such as paddy, sugarcane, coconut, and various vegetables.
 Additionally, there may be patches of scrubland or natural vegetation interspersed throughout the area.Srivaikuntam is well- connected by road networks to nearby towns and cities.
 The nearest major transportation hub is Thoothukudi, which offers railway connectivity as well.
 While the town itself may not have significant industrial or commercial infrastructure, its connectivity to larger urban centers facilitates economic activities and transportation of goods and services.

 Materials And Methods:

 In the present study,the flooding area in the Srivaikuntam taluk has been created using the weighted overlay examination of various thematic grid layer comprising of elevation, slope, rainfall data, drainage density, land use-land cover(LULC), soil type, Topographic Wetness Index(TWI), Normalized Difference Vegetation Index (NDVI), distance from river, distance from road using ArcGIS 10.8.
 Using multi-criteria analysis and GIS-based spatial data, the current study identified flood hazard zones.
-Using the Analytic Hierarchy Process (AHP) method (Saaty, 1980), the relative weights of the criteria were determined by systematically analysing the links between the chosen criteria while taking the flood's impact into account.
+Using the Analytic Hierarchy Process (AHP) method (Saaty, 1980), the relative weights of the criteria were determined by systematically analyzing the links between the chosen criteria while taking the flood's impact into account.
 The thematic layers of the selected criteria were prepared, and their value range was clustered for assigning ratings.
 Jenks’ natural break clustering technique (Jenks, 1967) was used for all criteria, except qualitative parameters like land use type, geology, and so on that have predefined discrete class values.
 The Natural breaks classification technique is popularly applied in MCA-based flood studies because it divides the data range into clusters based on natural groups (Huan, Wang, & Teng, 2012; Papaioannou et al., 2015; Stefanidis & Stathis, 2013).
-This study used natural breaks technique because it reduces variance within the classes and maximizes interclass variability (Huan et al., 2012).
+This study used natural breaks technique because it reduces variance within the classes and maximizes intra class variability (Huan et al., 2012).
 Therefore, this method minimizes the mean deviation of each class from its mean concomitant with maximizing deviation from the means of other class groups (Stefanidis & Stathis, 2013).

 For the present analysis the satellite data is accessed through Google Earth Pro, and DEM (ALOS30) has been extracted from Advanced Spaceborne Thermal Emission and Reflect Radiometer (ASTER (www.opentopography.org),landsat-8 downloaded from United States Geological Survey (USGS) portal with a 30 m resolution data.
 From ASTER DEM, slope map, aspect map, hill shade map has been generated.
-By using landsat8 data NDVI map has been generated.
-Boundary files has been downloaded from Geological Survey of India (GSI).
-Soil type data has been downloaded from Food and Agricultural Organization (FAO), A high-quality and accurate Sentinel 2 land use and land cover (LULC) map of 2021 with 10 m spatial resolution was downloaded from the Environmental System Research Institute (ESRI) website land cover has five classes as waterbodies, vegetation, agricultural land, settlement, barren/rage land.
+By using landsat8 data, an NDVI map has been generated.
+Boundary files have been downloaded from Geological Survey of India (GSI).
+Soil type data has been downloaded from Food and Agricultural Organization (FAO), A high-quality and accurate Sentinel 2 land use and land cover (LULC) map of 2021 with 10 m spatial resolution was downloaded from the Environmental System Research Institute (ESRI) website land cover has five classes as water bodies, vegetation, agricultural land, settlement, barren/rage land.
 Rainfall data has been downloaded from Indian Meteorological Department (IMD) Pune.
 The river map with 15 arc-second resolutions was downloaded from the HydroSHEDS website.
 Using river, stream and road data of Srivaikuntam are used to produce distance from river and distance from road map.
-The analytical hierarchy process (AHP) model was used to reclassify all flood-controlling factor maps and then assigned a relative weight of importance to each factor All raster factor maps were reclassified to a common measurement scale from 1 (very low) to 5 (very high) using Reclassify tool of Spatial Analyst Tools.With help of ArcGIS tools TWI of the present study region is calculated and represented.
-Combining the relative weights of the criteria and parameter ratings, the flood hazard map was prepared in GIS environment.
+The analytical hierarchy process (AHP) model was used to reclassify all flood-controlling factor maps and then assigned a relative weight of importance to each factor All raster factor maps were reclassified to a common measurement scale from 1 (very low) to 5 (very high) using Reclassify tool of Spatial Analyst Tools.
+With help of ArcGIS tools TWI of the present study region is calculated and represented.
+Combining the relative weights of the criteria and parameter ratings, the flood hazard map was prepared in the GIS environment.
 ArcGIS 10.8 and Microsoft Excel software were exhaustively used to process, create, and overlay digital raster layers, and for AHP analysis, respectively.

 There is no set list of factors to take into account when employing multi-criteria analysis for flood susceptibility mapping, nor is there a standard method for choosing them.
-Eleven criteria that are closely linked to the occurrence of floods were chosen for this study based on the evaluation of earlier research, the availability of data, professional judgement, and the physical and natural configuration of the study area.
+Eleven criteria that are closely linked to the occurrence of floods were chosen for this study based on the evaluation of earlier research, the availability of data, professional judgment, and the physical and natural configuration of the study area.
 The following describes the factors taken into account for this study as well as the procedures used to process and generate each factor map.
 To create an elevation factor map, the district's digital elevation model (DEM), which is a raster representation of a continuous surface where each cell represents the elevation of a specific location, has been reclassified into five flood susceptibility classes and rescaled.
 Using the slope and curvature tools in the ArcGIS environment's Spatial Analyst Tools, the slope and curvature maps were directly generated from the DEM map of the study area.

 After the district's DEM map was filled in to produce a depression less/free of sinks DEM, the flow direction map—which shows the way the stream flows in each cell—was produced.
 The flow direction map was then used to construct the flow accumulation raster map.
 Hydrology functions like Fill, Flow Direction, and Flow Accumulation, respectively, in the Spatial Analyst functions of ArcGIS programme were used to fill the DEM map, create flow direction, and calculate flow accumulation.